-6.1 Signs and symptoms of metastatic disease
+6.1 Signs and symptoms of relapsed or progressive disease

-Some patients will have metastatic disease on initial presentation.
-Others may present with symptoms of recurrent disease after a previous cancer diagnosis.
-Access to the best available therapies, including clinical trials, as well as treatment overseen by a multidisciplinary team, are crucial to achieving the best outcomes for anyone with metastatic disease.
+Some patients will have relapsed or progressive disease on initial presentation.
+Others may present with symptoms of refractory or progressive disease after a previous cancer diagnosis.
+Access to the best available therapies, including clinical trials, as well as treatment overseen by a multidisciplinary team, are crucial to achieving the best outcomes for anyone with relapsed or progressive disease.

-Signs and symptoms will depend on the type of cancer initially diagnosed and the location of metastatic disease.
-They may be discovered by the patient or by surveillance in the post-treatment period.
+Signs and symptoms will depend on the type of cancer initially diagnosed.
+They may be discovered by the patient or by surveillance in the follow-up care period.
+Symptoms can often present as: